aaboshaisha/SICP/week11.md

 Implementing the “entire history of values” (signal) with a list will be very inefficient.
 Why?
 Recall previously when we implemented the signal-processing paradigm in Week 5 using `map`, `filter`, `accumulate`.
 Consider the following example (from the notes):

-Certainly!
-Here's the provided text formatted for Markdown:

 ```scheme
 (define (prime? n)